turingschool/backend-curriculum-site/module2/misc/blogger.md

 # ./spec/models/article_spec.rb:3:in `<top (required)>
 ```

-We know from working with Ruby and MiniTest that this error is telling us it can't Article.
+We know from working with Ruby and MiniTest that this error is telling us it can't find the class `Article`.
 In this past this has meant that maybe the files aren't required appropriately or the class just doesn't exist.
 Now that we'll be working with a database we also have to think about whether this resource exists in the database or not.

 We haven't done anything with our database yet other than create an empty one.
 It definitely doesn't have Articles in there yet.
 Let's go solve that problem first.